 Bios and CVS of the Key Creative(s) presently attached, if any, including affiliated Canadian or foreign partners and the nature of their involvement.

 Please be sure to include a fully executed Submission Release Form.
 We cannot review materials prior to receipt of this executed release.

 At the CBC, inclusion and diversity are a priority.
 This means reflecting all of our regions and our country's multicultural and multiracial nature.

 Please be advised that as part of our commitment to this priority, we have been and will continue to reach out to our business partners in programming production to ensure that a concerted and documented effort is made to represent Canada's diverse population wherever and whenever possible/feasible both on and off-camera.

 As the national public broadcaster, we want to reflect all of Canada to our many diverse audiences.

 We will respond to all submissions within 4 - 6 weeks of receiving a signed CBC Submission Release Form.
-The Scripted Prime Time Department cannot return written materials, screeners, source material or any other elements you may submit.
+The Drama Department cannot return written materials, screeners, source material or any other elements you may submit.
 Please do not send your only copy.

 All submissions should be emailed to: